Real-Time Rendering Resources

 If you want to know just a bit about volume rendering, Kyle Hayward's old 101 and 102 tutorials are worth a look.

 Compared to polygon rendering, volume-related test data is relatively rare.
 Disney provides a volumetric cloud dataset at different resolutions.
-The USC-HairSalon is a set of 343 hair models.
+See our portal page for other sources, such as hair models.

 Sébastien Hillaire has made his HLSL spherical harmonics code available for use as a submodule, used for example in directional ambient occlusion for clouds